Start here

 What to choose and check first

-5. 5Match the ring metal to the rest of the hardware on the piece, and do not pass on hypoallergenic or nickel-free claims unless the supplier explicitly labels them that way
+- 5Match the ring metal to the rest of the hardware on the piece, and do not repeat hypoallergenic or nickel-free claims in your own descriptions unless the supplier explicitly labels the rings that way

-The shortlist is judged by the real assembly tradeoffs: gauge matched to piece weight, diameter that keeps the chain path short, metal that matches the rest of the hardware, and bulk versus assortment depending on whether the maker has settled on a usual size yet.
+The shortlist is judged by the real assembly tradeoffs: gauge matched to piece weight, diameter that keeps the chain path short, metal that matches the rest of the hardware, and bulk versus assortment depending on whether the maker has chosen a usual size yet.

 A jump ring is a small wire loop that connects one part of a piece to another.
-The wrong gauge or diameter is the easiest way to make a beautiful earring hang crooked or pop apart in normal wear.
+The wrong gauge or diameter can make a beautiful earring hang crooked or create a weak point in ordinary use.

-Jump rings are the most-used hardware in polymer clay jewelry.
+Jump rings are common hardware in polymer clay jewelry.
 They sit between the cured piece and the ear wire, between the pendant and the chain, between every charm in a multi-drop earring.
-Picking them is mostly a sizing decision, then a metal decision, then a one-time choice about whether to keep a few soldered closed rings on hand for the connections that cannot fail.
+Picking them is mostly a sizing decision, then a metal decision, then a choice about whether a few soldered closed rings are useful for the connections where an open gap would be the weak point.

 Quick Comparison: Gauge, Diameter, Open vs Closed

-The four jump ring categories most polymer clay makers actually reach for cover almost every assembly job.
-Pick by piece weight and chain-path length first, then sample-test the exact ring on a baked and cooled piece before scaling to a batch.
+The four jump ring categories most polymer clay makers actually reach for cover many assembly jobs.
+Pick by piece weight and chain-path length first, then try the chosen ring on a baked and cooled piece before scaling to a batch.

 Maker note on sizing: a ring that is technically strong enough can still ruin the hang if the diameter is wrong.
 Too small and the chain pinches; too large and the piece swings off-center under the ear lobe.
 Hold the ring against the cured piece on a flat work surface before you buy a bulk pack, since the same 6mm ring reads different on a small stud than on a 50mm drop.